 There is no inheritance tax in the Cayman Islands.
-The Succession Law (2016) Revision implements freedom of disposition, believing that you can dispose of your assets as you please.
-This makes it very hard to contest legal Cayman wills, and so it is imperative that you have an understanding of the legal process and an up-to-date will.
+Cayman Islands law allows for complete freedom of disposition, meaning that you can dispose of your Cayman assets on your death as you please, subject only to the law of your domicile.
+It is extremely difficult to contest an otherwise valid Cayman Islands Will, and so it is recommended that you have an understanding of the probate process and an up-to-date Will.

-It is important to note that under the Succession Law (2006 Revision), executors are only entitled to very modest remuneration.
-However, the will may allow more generous remuneration.
+It is important to note that under the Succession Act (2021 Revision), executors are only entitled to very modest remuneration.
+However, the Will may allow more generous remuneration.

-The Formal Validity of Wills (Persons Dying Abroad) Law (2018) prescribes that a Cayman Islands will is considered valid if it conforms with foreign or Cayman Islands execution formalities.
-This law also applies to wills created before this law came into force in 2018.
+The Formal Validity of Wills (Persons Dying Abroad) Act (2018) prescribes that a Cayman Islands Will is considered valid if it conforms with foreign or Cayman Islands execution formalities.
+This law also applies to Wills created before this law came into force in 2018.

-A 2020 amendment to the Succession Law (2006 Revision) and the Wills Law (2020 Revision) has introduced provisions for civil partners to be considered equal to married persons as a matter of Cayman Islands law.
+The Succession Act and the Wills Act (2021 Revision) has introduced provisions for civil partners to be considered equal to married persons as a matter of Cayman Islands law.

 Drafting a Will

 Although anyone can draft their own Will, there are certain legal requirements that must be met in order for it to be valid.
 Take advice from an attorney to make sure your Will: